-Kim Kardashian Shares Never-Seen Throwback Pics From Bridal Shower For 3-Year Wedding Anniversary
+Kim Kardashian Shares Never-Before-Seen Throwback Pics From Bridal Shower For 3-Year Wedding Anniversary

 A post shared by Kim Kardashian West (@kimkardashian) on

-She also shared another photo eating a churro at the shower.
+She also shared another photo of her eating a churro at the shower.

 Churros are a must at a bridal shower!
 Thanks @lorraineschwartz @shellibird1 @allisonstatter @krisjenner @kourtneykardash @khloekardashian #kuwtk #tonight